-- (ii) The employer shall assure that signs required by this paragraph are illuminated and cleaned as necessary so that the legend is readily visible. - (n) Recordkeeping-(1) Exposure monitoring. (i) The employer shall establish and maintain an accurate record of all monitoring required in paragraph (d) of this section. - (ii) This record shall include: - (A) The date(s), number, duration, location and results of each of the samples taken, including a description of the sampling procedure used to determine representative employee exposure where applicable; - (B) A description of the sampling and analytical methods used and evidence of their accuracy; - (C) The type of respiratory protective devices worn, if any; - (D) Name, social security number, and job classification of the employee monitored and of all other employees whose exposure the measurement is intended to represent; and - (E) The environmental variables that could affect the measurement of employee exposure.
+(ii) The employer shall assure that signs required by this paragraph are illuminated and cleaned as necessary so that the legend is readily visible.

+- (n) Recordkeeping--(1) Exposure assessment. (i) The employer shall establish and maintain an accurate record of all monitoring and other data used in conducting employee exposure assessments as required in paragraph (d) of this section. - (ii) Exposure monitoring records shall include: - (A) The date(s), number, duration, location and results of each of the samples taken if any, including a description of the sampling procedure used to determine representative employee exposure where applicable; - (B) A description of the sampling and analytical methods used and evidence of their accuracy; - (C) The type of respiratory protective devices worn, if any; - (D) Name, social security number, and job classification of the employee monitored and of all other employees whose exposure the measurement is intended to represent; and - (E) The environmental variables that could affect the measurement of employee exposure. - (iii) The employer shall maintain monitoring and other exposure assessment records in accordance with the provisions of 29 CFR 1910.20. - (2) Medical surveillance. (i) The employer shall establish and maintain an accurate record for each employee subject to medical surveillance as required by paragraph (j) of this section. - (ii) This record shall include: - (A) The name, social security number, and description of the duties of the employee; - (B) A copy of the physician's written opinions; - (C) Results of any airborne exposure monitoring done on or for that employee and provided to the physician; and - (D) Any employee medical complaints related to exposure to lead.

-- (iii) The employer shall maintain these monitoring records for at least 40 years or for the duration of employment plus 20 years, whichever is longer. - (2) Medical surveillance. (i) The employer shall establish and maintain an accurate record for each employee subject to medical surveillance as required by paragraph (j) of this section. - (ii) This record shall include: - (A) The name, social security number, and description of the duties of the employee; - (B) A copy of the physician's written opinions; - (C) Results of any airborne exposure monitoring done for that employee and the representative exposure levels supplied to the physician; and - (D) Any employee medical complaints related to exposure to lead. - (iii) The employer shall keep, or assure that the examining physician keeps, the following medical records: - (A) A copy of the medical examination results including medical and work history required under paragraph (j) of this section; - (B) A description of the laboratory procedures and a copy of any standards or guidelines used to interpret the test results or references to that information: - (C) A copy of the results of biological monitoring. - (iv) The employer shall maintain or assure that the physician maintains those medical records for at least 40 years, or for the duration of employment plus 20 years, whichever is longer. - (3) Medical removals. (i) The employer shall establish and maintain an accurate record for each employee removed from current exposure to lead pursuant to paragraph (k) of this section. - (ii) Each record shall include: - (A) The name and social security number of the employee; - (B) The date on each occasion that the employee was removed from current exposure to lead as well as the corresponding date on which the employee was returned to his or her former job status; - (C) A brief explanation of how each removal was or is being accomplished; and
+- (iii) The employer shall keep, or assure that the examining physician keeps, the following medical records: - (A) A copy of the medical examination results including medical and work history required under paragraph (j) of this section; - (B) A description of the laboratory procedures and a copy of any standards or guidelines used to interpret the test results or references to that information; - (C) A copy of the results of biological monitoring. - (iv) The employer shall maintain or assure that the physician maintains medical records in accordance with the provisions of 29 CFR 1910.20. - (3) Medical removals. (i) The employer shall establish and maintain an accurate record for each employee removed from current exposure to lead pursuant to paragraph (k) of this section. - (ii) Each record shall include: - (A) The name and social security number of the employee; - (B) The date of each occasion that the employee was removed from current exposure to lead as well as the corresponding date on which the employee was returned to his or her former job status;

+(C) A brief explanation of how each removal was or is being accomplished; and